Latest Broadband Deals

 In the latest BT sale, BT Full Fibre 500 has been reduced from £44.99 a month to £34.99 a month.
 With no setup fees to pay, this generates a saving of up to £269.99 over the contract.
 This package provides average 500Mbps downstream speeds, together with the new BT Smart Hub, Norton Security and BT Parental Controls for online safety.
 No landline phone service is included, but this can be added during sign-up if required.

 BT Full Fibre 900 offers average downstream speeds of 900Mbps, which is around thirteen times faster than the UK average broadband speed.

-The latest BT Smart Hub, Advanced Security and FREE WiFi minutes are included in the BT Full Fibre 900 package.
+The latest BT Smart Hub, Norton Security and Speed Guarantee are included in the BT Full Fibre 900 package.